 \subsection{Classification on ModelNet40 Dataset}

 \textbf{Dataset and Metric.} The ModelNet40 dataset contains 12311 CAD models with 40 object categories.
 We split them into 9843 training samples and 2468 testing models, following PoineNet++ \cite{qi2017pointnet++}.
-For a fair comparison, we downsampled each input point cloud to 1024 points with normals by Farthest Point Sampling.
+For a fair comparison, we downsampled each input point cloud to 1024 points with normals by FPS.
 Since point clouds in ModelNet40 are generated from 3D meshes, we can easily obtain the normal of each point according to the corresponding face normal.
-The mean accuracy within each category (mAcc) and the overall accuracy (OA) were used for performance evaluation.
-Additionally, we adopted the total number of parameters, FLOPs (FLOating Point operations), and FPS (Frame Per Second) to evaluate the model size and efficiency.
+The mean accuracy within each category (mAcc) and the overall accuracy (OA) are used for performance evaluation.
+Additionally, we adopt the total number of parameters, FLOPs (FLOating Point operations), and Frame Per Second to evaluate the model size and efficiency.

-\textbf{Performance Comparison.} We compared our 3DPCT with the state-of-the-art Transformer-based methods and other deep learning-based methods.
+\textbf{Performance Comparison.} We compared our 3DGTN with the state-of-the-art Transformer-based methods and other deep learning-based methods.
 The comparison results are shown in Table. \ref{tab:cls_res}.
-As can be seen, our method achieved the best mean accuracy of 92.4\% among all benchmarked methods in terms of mAcc, outperforming the prior state-of-the-art (PointMLP) by 1.0 absolute percentage point.
-In terms of OA, our method achieved the best result of 94.0\% among the Transformer-based methods.
-For the model size, our method required fewer parameters (5.21MB) and FLOPs (3.09GB) compared to most Transformer-based algorithms, accounting for only 57\% and 18\% of PointTransformer respectively.
-However, due to naive implementation of several time-consuming operations like downsampling and $k$NN neighborhood construction, the inference speed of our method can still be improved.
+As can be seen, our method achieves the best mean accuracy of 92.4\% among all benchmarked methods in terms of mAcc, outperforming the prior state-of-the-art (PointMLP \cite{ma2022rethinking}) by 1.0 absolute percentage points.
+In terms of OA, our method achieves the best result of 94.0\% among the Transformer-based methods.
+For the model size, our method requires fewer parameters (5.21MB) and FLOPs (3.09GB) compared to most Transformer-based algorithms, accounting for only 57\% and 18\% of Point Transformer \cite{zhao2021point} respectively.
+However, due to the naive implementation of several time-consuming operations like downsampling and $k$NN neighborhood construction, the inference speed of our method can still be improved.